How the IRS Evaluates 409A Valuations During Audits

 (See: Common 409A Mistakes Startups Make (and How to Avoid Them).)

-How the IRS Evaluates "Reasonableness"
+How Does the IRS Define "Reasonableness"?

 The IRS asks: